 Patrick joined MainSpring in 2017 and is a member of the application development team.
 He helps clients solve problems by creating custom apps tailored to their business needs.

 Before becoming a Junior Application Developer, Patrick was a chef for eight years, and the love of food has never left him.
 He still enjoys cooking for friends and family, especially when preparing seafood.
 He also likes to experiment in the kitchen with different culture’s cuisines—his favorite being Indian food.

-Ryan joined MainSpring in April of 2018 as a junior application developer and works in our Towson office.
+Ryan joined MainSpring in April of 2018 as an associate application developer and works in our Towson office.
 He graduated from Towson University with his bachelor’s degree in computer science and is responsible for developing and supporting software and database applications for MainSpring’s client base, as well as internal projects.

 Ryan enjoys spending time outside, hiking, biking, swimming, snowboarding and flying drones.
 He also enjoys rock concerts, bowling and watching MMA and wrestling.
 His favorite sports team is the Baltimore Orioles.

 Tony Blevins joined MainSpring in 2007 as a systems engineer with the Support Centre.
 There, Tony managed our ProSuite technical support staff who help our clients be more productive with their technology.
 Tony currently manages our professional services team, working directly with clients, implementing best practices and automation standards to streamline efficiencies.